Andy Kirk (footballer): Coaching career

 Kirk joined Rangers Academy as a youth coach in March 2015.
 He returned to Edinburgh in February 2016 to coach Heart of Midlothian's U17 team.
 In December 2016, Kirk became joint interim manager with Jon Daly following Robbie Neilson's departure.

 In August 2020, Kirk was appointed the First Team Manager and Girls' Academy Manager of Hearts Women.

 Brechin City

 In June 2021, Kirk was appointed the manager of Highland League side Brechin City.
 Brechin won the Highland League championship in 2022–23, but lost on penalties in the promotion playoffs to The Spartans.

 St Johnstone

 Kirk left Brechin in November 2023 to become assistant manager of Premiership club St Johnstone, working alongside Craig Levein.

+Return to Brechin City

+on 7 January 2026, Kirk returned to Brechin City.